I Got Laid Off at 59 with an $800,000 401(k). What Are My Options?

 "You have a wealth of experience to compete with others in the marketplace," says Drury.
 If you network aggressively and maximize your skills, you never know what opportunities might present themselves.

-On the other hand, you may find that part-time work is a good solution for you — one that enables you to cover your expenses and leave your nest egg mostly untouched for a few more years, but perhaps spares you the frustration of trying to land a full-time job.
+On the other hand, you may find that a high-paying side hustle is a good solution for you — one that enables you to cover your expenses and leave your nest egg mostly untouched for a few more years, but perhaps spares you the frustration of trying to land a full-time job.

-Drury had a client years ago who was laid off at 65 and couldn’t retire at that time, so he encouraged her to find the best job she could, considering her desire for more free time, coupled with financial need.
+Drury had a client years ago who was laid off at 65 and couldn’t retire at that time.
+He encouraged her to find the best job she could, considering her desire for more free time and her financial needs.
 They landed on a hybrid retirement where she earned a part-time income and took small distributions from her portfolio.

 “Retirement means many different things these days.
 Fully retiring isn't the only approach,” Drury insists.